 Since 2006, CU has sent 129 volunteers to take part in the Australian Red Cross Remote Holiday programs in Indigenous communities on the Tiwi Islands.
 This program takes place during the July school holidays with volunteers and community members running activity programs, including sports, arts and movie nights in a safe and respectful environment.
 The purpose of the program is to provide cultural awareness experiences for volunteers, engage youth in meaningful activities during the school holiday period and empower the local community to lead the program and share their skills and knowledge.

 In the words of Leslie Pyne, the Wurrumiyanga Remote Holiday Program Team Leader:

 “the Remote Holiday Program ran smoothly because everyone did his or her part and the volunteers worked comfortably alongside their Tiwi mentors.
 Every day provided new opportunities for the volunteers to learn about Tiwi way and develop meaningful youth engagement strategies guided by the local staff.”

 Perth: Wirrpanda Foundation

-Since 2013 Clayton Utz have worked with our long term Perth Community Connect partner, Wirrpanda Foundation, by funding the delivery of the Deadly Sista Girlz program to Medina Primary School, Kwinana WA.
+Since 2013 Clayton Utz has worked with our long-term Perth Community Connect partner, Wirrpanda Foundation, by funding the delivery of the Deadly Sista Girlz program to Medina Primary School, Kwinana WA.